Erinsborough High Fire: Development

 Brad Willis and Lauren Turner, played by Kip Gamblin (left) and Kate Kendall (right), were central figures of a love triangle storyline during the fire.

 Neighbours first teased the storyline through trailers on television and their YouTube channels.
 The storyline was established as one of the major plotlines of 2015.
 It sees a number of Ramsay Street residents get caught in a fire at Erinsborough High during a "fundraising drive" sleepout to stop the closure of the school.
 The "dreadful" mayor, Paul Robinson (Dennis), is behind the closure of the school, causing a disliking for Paul amongst many people, including Erinsborough High's principal, Susan Kennedy (Woodburne).
 Woodburne said of their relationship with each other, "I enjoy the relationship that Paul and Susan have; they have a mutual respect for each other.
 They're very very different and Susan can see him for the scammer he is but she’s also seen the vulnerable side of him.
 I think that side of him is the one she connects to."

-Toadie Rebecchi (Moloney), who is bound to a wheelchair, becomes trapped in the fire.
+Toadie Rebecchi (Moloney), who is a wheelchair user, becomes trapped in the fire.
 He becomes stuck upon being forced to lift himself out of his wheelchair to escape down the stairwell.
 His wife, Sonya (Morey), rescues him with the help of Stephanie Scully (Bonner), who has just returned to Erinsborough.
 Morey said that she was "pretty excited" when she learned that she would be saving Toadie instead of him saving her as he has in the past.
 Morey explained that Sonya arrives at the school during the fire, but struggles to find Toadie, "so she just runs off screaming".
 Morey explained that when Sonya finds Toadie, she struggles to pull him out of the fire "due to his weight and the smoke".
 Morey said it was "really cool" to do work on the fire as it differed to regular work on the serial.